mbitzos/Netflix-Party-Better-Chat/README.md

 **NOTE: Not affiliated with Netflix/Netflix Party, not an official Extension**

-_This isn't on the Google Extension store because I did not want to pay 25$ for this_
+_This isn't on the Google Extension store because I did not want to pay 25$._